turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/how_testing_works.markdown

   - Shapes design
   - Tells you basically exactly what to do
 - Red, green, refactor
+  - Write a failing test (red)
+  - Write implementation code to make the test pass (green)
+  - Clean up your code if necessary (refactor)
 - Write pseudo code to start your tests.
 - Imagine how you want it to work.
 - Four phases of testing: setup, exercise, verify, teardown